IP-CAM/ocmod3-option-equals-sign/README.md

-# oc3-option-equals-sign
+# Options - equals sign

 ## Description
-Opencart 3 modification (OCMOD) that adds equal sign for product option values (price, points and weight).
+OCMOD modification for Opencart 3 that adds equal sign for product option values (price, points and weight).

 Have been tested with 3.0.2.0 only, but should work with other OC 3.x versions.